microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 ## Introduction
 Welcome to Challenge-06!

-In this challenge, we will utilize FHIR data for analytics as well as provide an optional data visualization step for learners with access to Power BI.
+In this challenge, we will be doing some basic statistical analysis on FHIR data.
+Additionally, there is a bonus data visualization step for learners with access to Power BI.

 ## Background
 Data aggregated using the FHIR standard offers rich analytics potential for all kinds of medical research, including public health research.
 Take, as an example, a public health campaign to increase Flu vaccination rates.
 In order to boost public interest in the Flu vaccine, public health officials first need to understand what factors are influencing the population's current Flu vaccination rates.
 In this challenge, we will be taking a look at how gender and/or age correspond with patients' Flu vaccination rates, and as a bonus we will be using Power BI to visualize vaccination rates across a geographic area.